Laundry Day (band)

-Laundry Day (stylized in all caps) is an American pop rock band from Manhattan, New York, formed in 2018.
+Laundry Day (stylized in all caps) is an American pop rock band from Manhattan, New York, formed in 2017.
 The group currently consists of vocalist Jude Ciulla-Lipkin, vocalist and drummer Sawyer Nunes, guitarist Henry Weingartner, and bassist Henry Pearl.
 The band was formed while all four current members were students at Beacon High School.

 History

 Vocalists Sawyer Nunes and Jude Ciulla-Lipkin, who had been friends prior to starting the band, began making music together while attending Beacon High School in the Hell's Kitchen area of Manhattan in New York City.
 Nunes had previously appeared on Broadway, in the original Broadway casts of Finding Neverland as George Llewelyn Davies and Gettin' the Band Back Together as Ricky.
 After the two created their first song together, their friends/classmates Henry Weingartner and Etai Abramovich joined the band.
 Henry Pearl, another friend from Beacon, joined the band shortly after.

 Laundry Day released their debut album, Trumpet Boy, in March 2018, via their independent label Polo and Fomo.
-That same month, they embarked on their first national tour, the All My Friends Tour, to promote the album.
+One month later, they released their first extended play, Light Up Shoes.
+In June 2018, they released their second album, Keep It Bright.

-Their second studio album, Homesick, was released in March 2019.
+Their third studio album, Homesick, was released in March 2019.
 The album was co-produced with Romil Hemnani of Brockhampton and recorded partially at Shangri-La Studio.

+To promote the album, the group embarked on two tours that year: the Together Forever Tour, with concerts held on weekends given the members' school schedules, and the All My Friends Tour, with 11 performance dates throughout August 2019.

-The band performed at the Austin City Limits Music Festival in October 2019, and in November 2019, they performed at Tyler, the Creator's Camp Flog Gnaw Carnival.
-That same month, they played as an opening act for The 1975 during the North American leg of their Music for Cars tour, and played as an opening act for Clairo in December 2019 during the European leg of her Immunity Tour.
+The band also performed at the Austin City Limits Music Festival in October 2019, and in November 2019, they performed at Tyler, the Creator's Camp Flog Gnaw Carnival.
+That same month, they played as an opening act for The 1975 during the North American leg of their Music for Cars tour, and released their second extended play, Light Up Shoes 2.
+The group then performed as an opening act for Clairo in December 2019 during the European leg of her Immunity Tour.
 Their song "Friends" was used as the closing song in the season 3 finale of the Netflix series On My Block.

-In February 2022, they released their fourth album, We Switched Bodies.
-Their fifth album, Younger Than I Was Before, was released in September 2023.
+The band signed to Warner Records, and in February 2022, released their fourth album, We Switched Bodies.
+Their fifth album, Younger Than I Was Before, was released in two parts, with the first 12 songs being released in June 2023, and the second half of the album, consisting of 14 tracks, being released as a surprise in September 2023.

 In 2024, drummer Etai Abramovich stepped away from the band to pursue personal ambitions.
 The band played as the opening act for the Spend The Night Tour by Teezo Touchdown in March, and opened for Ed Sheeran at the Barclays Center in Brooklyn, New York in May.

-In October 2025, they released their sixth album, EARWORM, and announced The Time of Your Life tour.
+In October 2025, they released their sixth album, Earworm, and announced The Time of Your Life Tour.